 If he would have said something like, “Sadly it’s true for many Christians that the most intense time of spiritual growth is in college” I’d have no complaint.
 Certainly that is possible.
 My objection is that his statement makes it sound ideal.

 But if Christian college is truly the ultimate place for spiritual growth and sanctification and discipleship then that’s awful for the majority of past and present believers who never went to a Christian college for whatever reason.
-We should make everyone enroll immediately for every semester and attend classes at some Christian college as long as they’re alive.4 Every family, and church, should organize themselves around the college schedule.
+We should make everyone enroll immediately for every semester and attend classes at some Christian college as long as they’re alive.
+(We’re also going to have to do something about the hefty $120,000 price tag for this level of sanctification.)
+Every family, and church, should organize themselves around the college schedule.
 Apparently the rest of us are really missing out.

 Obviously that’s not biblical.
 God ordained the church and the family as His institutions for instruction, discipleship, worship, ministry, and personal obedience.
 Christian college may be a small brick in the wall, but to say it is “a level of intensity in spiritual experience that has no parallel” discourages almost everyone but donors and undermines MacArthur’s message and ministry for over 40 years.